JoyFlickTeam/joyflick/README.md

                 gamelist = jsonextracter.extractGames; // global variable gamelist

-                //Displaying games and updating the recyclerview and other fancy client stuff below this...
+                // TODO: displaying games and updating the recyclerview and other fancy client stuff below this, sorted by release date...
         }

         @Override